 It saddens me to see what this industry has become today.
 It doesn’t even resemble what my grandfather and father helped to build.
 Truckers who were once proud to call themselves family have been replaced with steering wheel holders whose only concern is their paycheque.
 Gone are the days when one would make an honest day’s pay for an honest day’s work.
 We are no longer heroes on the highways and our armour often resembles that of homeless folks rather than knights.
 The rules of the road are often ignored and some feel they just need to go as fast as they can to get that extra few miles in before they run out of hours.

 We need a lot of change in this industry.
 Some for the protection of our wages which have not been protected.
 Some changes are necessary to accommodate future advancements in technology or utilize what is currently available to us.
 Safety is at the top of the list but not just our safety.
-The safety of other road users also needs to be addressed along with changes to driver training for all licenses.
-Changes to improve driver’s health and wellness and return some of the pride and dignity that has been stripped from us.
+The safety of other road users also needs to be addressed along with changes to driver training for all license classes.
+Changes to improve a driver’s health and wellness and return some of the pride and dignity that has been stripped from us.

 If we don’t stand together, we don’t stand a chance.